danielbodnar/awesome-stars/README.md

 ## computer-vision

+- [HumanSignal/label-studio](https://github.com/HumanSignal/label-studio) - Label Studio is a multi-type data labeling and annotation tool with standardized output format
+- [opencv/cvat](https://github.com/opencv/cvat) - Annotate better with CVAT, the industry-leading data engine for machine learning.
+Used and trusted by teams at any scale, for data of any scale.
+- [UniversalDataTool/universal-data-tool](https://github.com/UniversalDataTool/universal-data-tool) - Collaborate & label any type of data, images, text, or documents, in an easy web interface or desktop app.
 - [ashishpatel26/500-AI-Machine-learning-Deep-learning-Computer-vision-NLP-Projects-with-code](https://github.com/ashishpatel26/500-AI-Machine-learning-Deep-learning-Computer-vision-NLP-Projects-with-code) - 500 AI Machine learning Deep learning Computer vision NLP Projects with code
 - [d2l-ai/d2l-en](https://github.com/d2l-ai/d2l-en) - Interactive deep learning book with multi-framework code, math, and discussions.
 Adopted at 500 universities from 70 countries including Stanford, MIT, Harvard, and Cambridge.
 - [AlexeyAB/darknet](https://github.com/AlexeyAB/darknet) - YOLOv4 / Scaled-YOLOv4 / YOLO - Neural Networks for Object Detection (Windows and Linux version of Darknet )